AILCS/Assignment17.1/README.md

 The data is from a Portuguese banking institution and is a collection of the results of multiple marketing campaigns based on phone calls.
 Often, more than one contact to the same client was required, in order to access if the product (bank term deposit) would be ('yes') or not ('no') subscribed.

 There are two datasets:
-1) bank-additional-full.csv with all examples (41188) and 20 inputs, ordered by date (from May 2008 to November 2010), very close to the data analyzed in [Moro et al., 2014]
+1) bank-additional-full.csv with all examples (41188) and 20 inputs, ordered by date (from May 2008 to November 2010), very close to the data analysed in [Moro et al., 2014]
-2) bank-additional.csv with 10% of the examples (4119), randomly selected from 1), and 20 inputs.
+2) bank-additional.csv with 10% of the examples (4119), randomly selected from (1), and 20 inputs.
 The smallest datasets are provided to test more computationally demanding machine learning algorithms (e.g., SVM).

 The classification goal is to predict if the client will subscribe (yes/no) a term deposit (variable y).